 Unless otherwise determined by the Governor in Council, the Act 1988 requires that all profits shall accrue to the benefit of the State Consolidated Fund and all losses shall be the responsibility of the State Consolidated Fund.
-Return of profits to the State Consolidated Fund.
 Return of profits to the State Consolidated Fund is made by way of dividends, which are provided for following approval by the Board after considering QTC's capital requirements.